rust-lang/rfcs/text/0000-natvis.md

 Since the `MSVC` linker is the only one that supports embedding Natvis files into a PDB, this feature would be specific to the `MSVC` toolchain only.

+Cargo would add a new feature to auto-discover Natvis files by searching a specific directory, `dbgvis/natvis/` for `.natvis` files.
+For example, developers create a file with the `.natvis` file extension, and place it within the `dbgvis/natvis/` subdirectory of their crate.
+The `dbgvis` directory is reserved for debugger visualizations, and the `natvis` subdirectory is reserved for Natvis visualizations.
+(The name `dbgvis` was chosen to avoid conflicts with `Debug` directories created by build systems or IDEs; often, `.gitignore` files ignore `Debug` directories.)

+Cargo automatically scans for `dbgvis/natvis/*.natvis` files.
+This behavior can be overridden by specifying a new manifest key.

-Cargo would add new syntax in `Cargo.toml` for specifying the list of Natvis files to be added to the crate.
+Cargo would also add new syntax in `Cargo.toml` for specifying the list of Natvis files to be added to the crate directly.
 The new manifest key, `natvis` would be added to a new `[debugger-visualizations]` section.
 Cargo would emit a warning if any of the specified Natvis files do not have the `.natvis` extension.

-This would be in control of setting the `-C natvis` flag in rustc as well as `-Z unstable-options` to enable it.
+As with the auto-discover feature, this would be in control of setting the `-C natvis` flag in rustc as well as `-Z unstable-options` to enable it.
+Using the new toml syntax to specify `.natvis` files would override Cargo from auto-discovering Natvis files in the `dbgvis/natvis/` directory.

 For example: